New Partition Identities From $C_{\ell}^{(1)}$-Modules: An algorithm for constructing admissible arrays of frequencies

-In this way we proceed till the end of eight row. \end{remark} Now we consider, again for $\ell=2$, a construction of $(k_0,k_1,k_2)$-admissible or $(k_0,k_1,k_2)^e$-admissible arrays of frequencies $\mathcal F$ or $\mathcal F^e$ with non-zero frequencies in a chosen finite number of diagonals.
-We denote with $\circ$ the places of the array of not yet constructed frequencies in a chosen finite number of diagonals as
+In this way we proceed till the end of the eighth row. \end{remark} Now we consider, again for $\ell=2$, a construction of $(k_0,k_1,k_2)$-admissible or $(k_0,k_1,k_2)^e$-admissible arrays of frequencies $\mathcal F$ or $\mathcal F^e$ with non-zero frequencies in a finite (chosen in advance) number of diagonals.
+We denote with $\circ$ the places of the array of not yet constructed frequencies in the chosen finite number of diagonals as

 and we extend them on the left with the prescribed fixed frequencies